kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 Following changes are implemented to Machine's status:

-- Disambiguate usage of ready term by renaming fields used for the provisioning workflow
+- Disambiguate the usage of the ready term by renaming fields used for the initial provisioning workflow
 - Align to K8s API conventions by deprecating `Phase` and corresponding `LastUpdated`
 - Remove `FailureReason` and `FailureMessage` to get rid of the confusing concept of terminal failures
 - Transition to new, improved, K8s API conventions aligned conditions